Best Sleep Tips

 Be mindful while you eat

-To avoid gulping or zoning out during the enjoyable time called dinner time on a backpacking trip, deliberately set aside everything else (maps, phone, gear repairs, troubling thoughts) and concentrate on your food.
+To avoid gulping or zoning out during the enjoyable interlude called dinner time on a backpacking trip, deliberately set aside everything else (maps, phone, gear repairs, troubling thoughts) and concentrate on your food.

 As a backpacker, you know that portions are controlled, so make every mouthful count.